brandonganem/wow/fury-prot_vs_deep-prot.md

  - Deep Prot can stance dance, making it much easier to charge and be more mobile.
 Some might argue this is exactly what a bear tank is for, but it's a clear benefit nonetheless.
  - Fury Prot is limited to having to save bloodrage to cast Intercept.

 ### I hope this deep dive was useful to someone.
-If anything, it allowed Beatus and I to add numbers and concrete evidence to what we feel we have already empirically determined is truth.
+If anything, it allowed Beatus and Threat to add numbers and concrete evidence to what we feel we have already empirically determined is truth.
 I forsee the overall benefits of Fury Prot spec for all Warrior tanks outweighing the benefits of Deep Prot at this time, and likely moving forward as well.
 Threat problems only get worse with Deep Prot as content progresses, while the mitigation benefits don't really WoW me.